 Hey, thanks for checking out this video.
 This is your first time watching or maybe you’ve been watching a while and haven’t yet hit subscribe, please do so now.
 We would love to have you as part of our community.
 And don’t forget to make sure that you turn on notifications.
 That way you will be alerted every time we create a new video.
 So we’re going to talk about what to do with all the data that we gather and everything that we’re collecting.
 We live in a world that is all about big data and we’re always processing information and we’re tracking information.
 Some companies are doing it the right way, other companies, well, they’re getting in trouble, but we’re not going to get into that today.
 We’re going to be talking about what we can do, what we can learn, and the actionable steps that we can take as marketers and business owners to make smarter decisions.

-There's great tools and integration, sometimes integrations built by the companies like Salesforce and HubSpot, they've got that native integration.
+There are great tools and integration, sometimes integrations built by the companies like Salesforce and HubSpot, they’ve got that native integration.
 Or maybe you want to do something with Zapier and you have to build your own integration.
 This is great.
-But again, now we've just have all this different information talking to each other.
-There's a big difference between information and the knowledge, information is just facts.
+But again, now we’ve just had all this different information talking to each other.
+There’s a big difference between information and knowledge, information is just facts.

 The first thing we need to do is we need to focus on need-to-know information.
 It’s easy to get wrapped up in vanity metrics, metrics that make us feel good.
 Something like open rates, right?
 If you’re just looking at email open rates, you’re wasting your time because that doesn’t really tell you much, it tells you that somebody opened an email, they could open it and unsubscribe, they could open and read it, and then delete it, you’re not really looking at things deeper than that, you need to look at the need to know information.
 How are the decisions and the campaigns that you’re putting together, how’s that resulting in getting more clients or whatever your end goal is?
 You need to be tracking that information, the information that’s essential to the success of your business and the success of the campaigns you’re doing to make sure that you have money put in the right places.